mondoohq/docs/releases/2025-04-mondoo-release-highlights.md

 ## New and updated policies

-Policies are at the core of detecting security misconfigurations, and this month we’ve expanded Mondoo’s scanning capabilities with a wave of powerful new and updated policies.
+Policies are at the core of detecting security misconfigurations, and this month we've expanded Mondoo's scanning capabilities with a wave of powerful new and updated policies.

 - New CIS AIX 7 benchmark policy – New checks, improved remediation steps, and support for all versions of AIX 7
 - New Google Cloud Cost Control Policy – A new policy to avoid unwanted cloud spend by enforcing corporate standards in CI Terraform pipelines
 - New Google Cloud Tagging Policy – A new policy to enforce corporate tagging standards on assets before they reach production via CI Terraform scanning.

-We’ve completely rewritten our Mondoo policies for GCP and AWS from the ground up, adding over a dozen new checks focused on your most critical cloud assets.
+We've completely rewritten our Mondoo policies for GCP and AWS from the ground up, adding over a dozen new checks focused on your most critical cloud assets.
 Every existing check has been refined with clearer descriptions and detailed remediation steps across the cloud console, CLI, Terraform, and CloudFormation.
 To help teams catch misconfigurations early, both policies now include full support for scanning Infrastructure as Code, making it easy to integrate Mondoo directly into your CI pipelines.

 ## Improved creation of spaces using cloud tags and Mondoo annotations